Mustang (film): Production

-After graduating from La Fémis film school in 2006, Ergüven was initially developing a film about the 1992 Los Angeles riots, which would later be made and released as Kings in 2017.
-In 2011, she was invited to the Cinéfondation workshop at the Cannes Film Festival to pitch the project, where she met Alice Winocour, who was pitching her film, Augustine.
+After graduating from La Fémis film school in 2006, Ergüven was initially developing a film about the 1992 Los Angeles riots.
+It was later made and released as Kings in 2017.
+In 2011, she was invited to the Cinéfondation workshop at the Cannes Film Festival to pitch the project.

+There she met Alice Winocour, who was pitching her film, Augustine.
 She subsequently put Kings on hold and wrote Mustang with Winocour over the summer of 2012.
-The event of girls being reprimanded for sitting on boys' shoulders depicted earlier in the film was based on Ergüven's own experience as a teenager.
+The event of girls being reprimanded for sitting on boys' shoulders, as depicted early in the film, was based on Ergüven's own experience as a teenager.

 Of the five girls who played the main sisters, only Elit İşcan had acted before.
 Ergüven wrote her role, Ece, with İşcan in mind.
 Tuğba Sunguroğlu was discovered and recruited by Ergüven at the baggage claim of Charles de Gaulle Airport after a flight from Istanbul to Paris.
 The other three, Güneş Şensoy, Doğa Doğuşlu, and İlayda Akdoğan, were cast through audition among hundreds.

 The film was a co-production between France, Germany, and Turkey, with a budget of €1.4 million.
 Weeks before shooting was scheduled to begin, a leading French producer pulled out of the film.
-She cited a shortage of funds as the main reason, and, among other things, Ergüven's pregnancy, which Ergüven had discovered a week before.
+She cited a shortage of funds as the main reason, and Ergüven's pregnancy, which the director had discovered a week before.
 A few days later, Charles Gillibert came on board as producer.

 The film was shot in and around the Black Sea coastal town of İnebolu, 600 kilometers from Istanbul.
-The football scene was acted at an actual match where no adult men were allowed to attend.
-The filmmakers were denied filming the match at the last minute, so they used images from the station which televised the match, which was informed of the situation.
+The football scene was performed at an actual match, which no adult men were allowed to attend so that women might see it.
+The filmmakers were denied filming the match at the last minute, so they used images from the station that televised the match.
+They told station personnel about the problem.

 The film's score was Warren Ellis's first to compose by himself.
 Ergüven approached Ellis, who initially turned it down due to a busy schedule, but was eventually persuaded.

 Release

 Mustang premiered at the Directors' Fortnight section of the 2015 Cannes Film Festival on 19 May 2015.
 In France, it was released on 17 June 2015 and had 505,223 admissions.
 In Turkey, it was released on 23 October 2015 and had 25,419 admissions.
-It was selected to be screened in the Special Presentations section of the 2015 Toronto International Film Festival.
+It was selected for screening in the Special Presentations section of the 2015 Toronto International Film Festival.